MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Permission Sets**, and then choose the related link.
 2. To create a new permission set, choose the **New** action.
-3. On the new line, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
-4. When you have created a permission set, you must add the actual permissions.
-For more information, see [To create or edit permissions manually](ui-how-users-permissions.md#to-create-or-modify-permissions-manually).
+3. On the new line, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)] When you have created a permission set, you must add the actual permissions.
+For more information, see [To create or modify permissions manually](ui-how-users-permissions.md#to-create-or-modify-permissions-manually).

 ### To copy a permission set
 You can also use a copy function to quickly carry all the permissions of another permission set to a new permission set.